 Iceland is the most sparsely populated country in Europe with an average of three inhabitants per square km.
-Both fire and ice have shaped the other-worldly landscape that dominates the island of Iceland, a country that attracts visitors looking for adventure, breathtaking scenery (think sprouting geysers, active volcanoes, tumbling waterfalls, towering mountains, vast lava plains and magical lakes) and small boutique hotels.
-Whether it be relaxing in the thermal waters of the Blue Lagoon spa, snowmobiling across glaciers, partying with the nocturnal vodka-gulping locals in Reykjavik or soaking up the Northern Lights from your outdoor jacuzzi – you cannot beat the fascinating geology and quirkiness of this country.
+Travelers looking for adventure, breathtaking scenery (think sprouting geysers, active volcanoes, tumbling waterfalls, towering mountains, vast lava plains and magical lakes) and small boutique hotels – need to look no further than Iceland.
+Whether it be relaxing in the thermal waters of the Blue Lagoon, snowmobiling across glaciers or soaking up the Northern Lights from your outdoor jacuzzi – you cannot beat the fascinating geology and quirkiness of this country.

-• Buggy touring is the latest thing in Icelandic ATV adventures, taking you up close to the breathtaking mountain views just beyond Reykjavik
+• Buggy touring, taking you up close to the breathtaking mountain views just beyond Reykjavik.

 The Dignified and imposing, Hotel Borg overlooks the beautiful square of Austurvöllur, in the heart of Reykjavík, across from Althingi, the Icelandic parliament and the cathedral.
-The Borg, which has become one of Reykjavik’s landmarks, is conveniently located within walking distance of variety of restaurants, businesses, souvenir shops, art galleries and specialty shops.
-The hotel’s 99 rooms and suites, with Art Deco style throughout, are elegantly appointed yet offer an extensive array of modern amenities.
+The Borg, which has become one of Reykjavik’s landmarks, is conveniently located within walking distance of many restaurants, shops and art galleries.

 The Located in the heart of Reykjavik, on the square just behind Iceland’s Parliament, the Hotel Borg was founded in 1930 and is one of the most famous landmarks of the city.
 In 2006 it reopened its doors having been restored to its former Art Deco glory.